rdm128/klipper_config/README.md

    3) Added bedfans config from (surprisingly enough) AndrewEllis93!
    4) A few other tweaks here and there to get things stable

-The remainder of this readme if from Ellis and should be read if you plan to use my fork.
+The remainder of this readme if from Zellner and should be read if you plan to use my fork.

 This is the config of my Voron 2.4 350mm3